 - email: NOI@brisbane.qld.gov.au

-Permission must also be obtained from Queensland Police if you will be using a road or footway during your assembly or procession.
+You must obtain permission from Queensland Police to use a road or footway during your assembly or procession.

-You can view the Peaceful Assembly Act 1992 on the Queensland Government Queensland Legislation website.
+You can view the Peaceful Assembly Act 1992 on the Queensland Legislation website.